This post may contain affiliate links. Please read our disclosure policy.

 ingredients for gluten free sugar cookies in small bowls on marble surface with black block letters with name of each ingredient

-• Gluten free flour: Try your favorite gluten free flour blend, even if it's not one of my favorite blends, as long as the rice flour isn't gritty.
+• Gluten free flour: Try your favorite gluten free flour blend, even if it's not one of my favorite gluten free flour blends, as long as the rice flour isn't gritty.
 If it's a little too starchy, you may have to add a few drops of water to bring the dough together.
-Bob's Red Mill 1-to-1 works well, though!
+I've tried it, and I'm happy to report that Bob's Red Mill 1-to-1 in the blue bag works really well, with no changes to the recipe!

-• Baking powder – helps the cookies puff out and spread a bit so they're not dense
+• Baking powder – Helps the cookies puff out and spread a bit so they're not dense or hard.

-• Sugars – 1/2 cup granulated sugar sweetens and tenderizes the cookies and and 3 tablespoons of powdered or confectioners' sugar help them hold their shape
+• Sugars – Granulated sugar sweetens and tenderizes the cookies and a touch of powdered or confectioners' sugar help them hold their shape.

-• Egg – binds the cookie dough together, and adds richness
+• Egg – Binds the cookie dough together, the white adds structure to hold the rise, and adds richness from the yolk.

-• Vanilla extract – adds depth of flavor
+• Vanilla extract – Adds depth of flavor to these cookies with an otherwise pretty subtle flavor.

-• Salt – also a flavor enhancer, and helps balance the sweetness
+• Salt – Enhances other flavors, and helps balance the sweetness.

-Close up of gluten free sugar cookies with royal icing and star sprinkles on a dark surface.
+Close up of round pale cookies with royal icing and star sprinkles on a dark surface.

 How to make gluten free sugar cookies

-Whisk the dry ingredients together (gluten free flour blend with xanthan gum, baking powder, salt, granulated sugar, and confectioners' or powdered sugar).
-Add the softened butter and press it into the dry ingredients with the back of a spoon until it looks like coarse sand.
+Whisk together the gluten free flour blend with xanthan gum, baking powder, salt, granulated sugar, and confectioners' sugar.
+We use the reverse cream method by pressing the softened butter into the dry ingredients with the back of a spoon until it looks like coarse sand.
+This helps ensure that the cookies bake up flat but are still very tender.

-Add a beaten egg and vanilla extract, and moisten all of the dry ingredients.
-Keep working until everything looks uniform, then knead together with clean, dry hands until smooth.
+Add a beaten egg and vanilla extract to moisten all of the dry ingredients.
+Keep working until everything looks uniform, then knead together with clean, dry hands just until smooth without overworking the dough.
+That will overactivate the xanthan gum and could result in tougher cookies.

-Place the raw cut out shapes on a lined baking sheet, and bake at 350ยฐF for less than 10 minutes, just until set, with little to no browning.
-Let them cool on the baking sheet for a few minutes, then place on a wire rack to cool completely.
+Bake at 350°F for less than 10 minutes, just until set, with little to no browning to ensure that the cookies stay very tender, without crisping.
+Let them cool on the baking sheet for a few minutes until stable enough to move to a wire rack to cool completely.

 Frost with the meringue buttercream frosting or royal icing, or leave plain.
-Store in a sealed glass container at room temperature, and they will keep their texture for about 1 week.
+Store in a sealed glass container at room temperature, and they will keep their texture for about 1 week since glass doesn't retain any moisture.

-A large glass jar full of frosted gluten free sugar cookies.
+A large glass jar full of round pale cookies with white frosted and colored nonpareils

 My Pro Tip